Product Name

 The spray is made for men who want to stop hair loss, regrow thinning hair, and maintain fuller-looking hair over time.

-Here’s everything you need to know about how Finoxidil Spray works, how to use it properly, possible side effects, precautions, and how to order it from GoRocky.
+Here’s everything you need to know about how Finoxidil Spray works, how to use it properly, possible side effects, precautions, and how to start treatment with medical support.

 How Finoxidil Spray Works

-Finasteride, on the other hand, reduces levels of DHT (dihydrotestosterone), a hormone that causes hair follicles to shrink, leading to thinning hair or baldness.
+Finasteride, on the other hand, reduces levels of DHT (dihydrotestosterone), a hormone that causes hair follicles to shrink, leading to thinning hair or baldness.2

 When used consistently, this combination helps slow down hair loss and encourages new hair to grow in the affected areas.

-Many users begin seeing visible results after about 3 to 6 months of daily use[1–4].
+Many users begin seeing visible results after about 3 to 6 months of daily use.

 How to Use Finoxidil Spray